WHA Presents O2 Safety Papers at 2024 ASTM G04 Symposium

 Highlights

-• ASTM hosted its 16th biannual symposium on oxygen safety in October 2024
+- ASTM hosted its 16th symposium on oxygen safety in October 2024

-Earlier this month, Gwenael Chiffoleau, Nic Linley, and Brent Houser traveled to Prague for the 16th annual ASTM G04 Symposium on Flammability and Sensitivity of Materials in Oxygen-Enriched Atmospheres.
+In October 2024, Gwenael Chiffoleau, Nic Linley, and Brent Houser traveled to Prague for the 16th ASTM G04 Symposium on Compatibility and Sensitivity of Materials in Oxygen-Enriched Atmospheres.

 They shared seven papers at the event representing the cumulative efforts of many different technical experts at WHA.
 The papers cover a variety of oxygen safety topics, sharing both valuable new insights and lessons learned from past failure analyses.